BryanGrandon/Frontend-Notes/Backend/SQL/notes.md

 - Declarative language (you specify what you want, not how)
 - Wide support and strong community
 - Scalable and secure

 ---

+## 📊 Data Querying

+This section focuses on retrieving information from a database using SQL queries.
+It introduces basic statements such as SELECT to read data from one or more table columns.

+- `SELECT`
+- Selecting specific columns
+- Using `FROM`
+- Simple queries

+---

+## 🎛️ Modifiers

+Modifiers allow you to filter, sort, and limit query results so you only get the data you need.

+- `WHERE`
+- `ORDER BY`
+- `LIMIT` and `OFFSET`
+- Logical operators (`AND`, `OR`, `NOT`)
+- Comparisons and pattern matching (`LIKE`, `IN`, `BETWEEN`)

+---

+## ✍️ Data Writing

+This section focuses on inserting, updating, and deleting data within database tables.

+- `INSERT INTO`
+- `UPDATE`
+- `DELETE`
+- Safe data manipulation
+- Best practices when modifying records

+---

+## 🗄️ Database Administration

+Here you learn operations used to manage the overall database structure, such as creating or deleting databases.

+- Creating databases
+- Dropping databases
+- Understanding the database lifecycle
+- Maintenance considerations

+---

+## 📋 Table Administration

+You will learn how to create, modify, and delete tables, as well as define columns and data types.

+- `CREATE TABLE`
+- `ALTER TABLE`
+- `DROP TABLE`
+- Data types
+- Basic constraints

+---

+## 🔗 Relationships Between Tables

+This section explains how to connect multiple tables to avoid data duplication and improve organization.

+- Primary keys (`PRIMARY KEY`)
+- Foreign keys (`FOREIGN KEY`)
+- One-to-one and one-to-many relationships
+- Basic normalization

+---

+## 🏗️ Creating Related Tables

+This section dives deeper into defining tables that are connected to each other, establishing relationships from the initial design stage.

+- Defining foreign keys
+- Referential integrity
+- Table dependencies
+- Good schema design

+---

+## 💾 Storing Related Data

+This section shows how to insert data while respecting table relationships.

+- Inserting data into related tables
+- Correct insertion order
+- Handling dependencies
+- Data consistency

+---

+## 🔍 Querying Related Data

+Here you learn how to retrieve data from multiple tables at the same time using joins.

+- `JOIN`
+- `INNER JOIN`, `LEFT JOIN`
+- Multi-table queries
+- Combined result sets

+---

+## 🚀 Advanced Concepts

+This section covers more advanced topics for complex queries and data analysis.

+- Aggregate functions (`COUNT`, `SUM`, `AVG`)
+- `GROUP BY`
+- `HAVING`
+- Subqueries
+- Set operations (`UNION`, `INTERSECT`)

+---